manoharsingh0018/hello-world/README.md

 # hello-world
-Hello, This is my first repository during the learning of github
+Hello, This is my first repository during the learning of github.
+Let's explore that.
+Yeah!!!